 The Theatre Green Book is an initiative by the theatre industry to work more sustainably.
 It sets standards for making sustainable choices in every part of the creative process.
 From calculating the carbon footprint of materials, to reusing and recycling.

 We’re committed to making sustainable theatre by following the principles of the Theatre Green Book.
 We promise to share more of our progress towards becoming carbon neutral, and our learnings along the way.

 We mostly work out of a small office in Cardiff, so it is relatively easy to manage our day-to-day impact; our staff are encouraged to cycle or walk to work, we use public transport as a priority when travelling around the country, and plan each journey carefully when we have to use vehicles to minimise our impact.

-Meanwhile, we are exploring ways to improve our impact on the environment in terms of our productions.
+We are exploring ways to improve our impact on the environment in terms of our productions.
 For example, the future use of the sets and equipment informs our decisions when planning a production.
 We don’t own equipment or facilities of our own, but share assets with other companies and artists.
-In 2014, we were able to repurpose 90% of our show materials; a good start, but the aim is to reach 100%.

 In short, we have three key phrases that we use in planning and executing our work:

-If you’ve any feedback or ideas on how we, our artists and audiences can work together to be more environmentally responsible, please contact David Evans, Head of Production, at firstname.lastname@example.org.
+If you’ve any feedback or ideas on how we, our artists and audiences can work together to be more environmentally responsible, please contact David, Head of Production, at firstname.lastname@example.org.